Leon1da/elective_artificial_intelligence_1/README.md

 ### test_scale_estimator_module.py
 1. generate a point clouds (blue)
 2. generate a sets of measurements for the point cloud (red)
-3. estimate the similarity that aligneate the two point clouds (cyan)
+3. estimate the similarity that aligns the two point clouds (cyan)
-4. refine the obtained solution estimating an linear transformation between the points and the measurements corrected with the similarity above (green)
+4. refine the obtained solution estimating a linear transformation between the points and the measurements corrected with the similarity above (green)

 ```
 python tests/test_scale_estimator_module.py